 - It is expected that students conduct themselves in a manner that demonstrates good taste, judgment, and language.
 Language and choices of words, gestures and mannerisms should reflect a mindful, respectful and growth mindset.
 Refrain from the use of profanity.
-Work to develop and expand your vocabulary and use of communication skills. - Bullying, discrimination, or disrespect will not be tolerated in any form.

-- Possession or use of drugs, alcoholic beverages, tobacco, or other smoking products will not be permitted.
+Work to develop and expand your vocabulary and use of communication skills. - Bullying, discrimination, or disrespect will not be tolerated in any form. - Possession or use of drugs, alcoholic beverages, tobacco, or other smoking products will not be permitted.
 Guardians will be notified if used, and penalties will occur. - Excessive displays of affection will not be tolerated.
 Physical contact should not exceed holding hands.
-Student behavior is a reflection of personal pride as well as a reflection of the Upward Bound Program. - Discipline regarding students who display aggressive behavior will be dealt with on an individual basis. - Students driving their own vehicle will not be in the vehicle or near the vehicle until they leave for the weekend. - Students are not allowed in hallways other than those assigned.
+Student behavior is a reflection of personal pride as well as a reflection of the Upward Bound Program. - Discipline regarding students who display aggressive behavior will be dealt with on an individual basis. - Students driving their own vehicle will not be in the vehicle or near the vehicle until they leave for the weekend.

+- Students are not allowed in hallways other than those assigned.
 This policy also includes any lounges that may be on the respective floors.
 RCs will monitor all floors and rooms. - Students will be in assigned areas and keep commitments of schedules. - According to fire regulations, the burning of candles, incense, or other products is not permitted in the dorm rooms. - Water balloons, fireworks, and skateboards are not allowed on campus. - Yelling and hanging out from dorm windows is not acceptable. - Dishonesty and stealing are serious and warrant severe disciplinary action. - Students will be in the residence hall and on their appropriate floor each night by 10 pm unless there is a planned activity.
-Students will be in their assigned room and lights are out by 11 pm. - Leaving the dorm or floor after hours is a guaranteed dismissal from the Summer Program.
-If a student is experiencing a problem or concern, they should talk to UB staff.
+Students will be in their assigned room and lights are out by 11 pm. - Leaving the dorm or floor after hours is a guaranteed dismissal from the Summer Academy If a student is experiencing a problem or concern, they should talk to UB staff.
 Students must stay in the dorms until 7 am unless the Night RC gives them approval. - Students must sign in or out when entering or leaving the UB Summer Program.
 The Elkins City Park is not part of the Davis & Elkins College campus.
-The sign-in/sign-out iPad will be in the Science Center or cafeteria during breakfast and morning meetings.
-The iPad will be in the Summer Day office (SC 4th Floor Lounge) until 5:00 pm.
-Day/Evening Coordinators or Night Coordinators will have this iPad from 5:00 pm until 8:30 am daily.
-The iPad will always be in the "blue bag." - Students must observe return and departure times: 6:30 pm-7:00 pm on Sundays and 3:00 pm-3:20 pm on Fridays.
+The sign-in/sign-out sheet will be in the Science Center or cafeteria during breakfast and morning meetings.
+The sheet will be in the Summer Day office (SC 4th Floor Lounge) until 3:30 pm.
+Supervisory Coordinators maintain the sheet until ongoing, please call the UB cell to identify the location.
+The sheet will always be in the "blue bag." - Students must observe return and departure times: 6:30 pm-7:00 pm on Sundays and 3:30 pm-4 pm on Fridays.
 If an emergency arises and students cannot meet these time windows, please call a UB staff member.
-If a student does not call or is a no-show, they will be considered absent without permission and subject to disciplinary action.

-Scheduled dismissal and return times must be observed unless a UB staff member or Day/Evening/Night Coordinator has given prior approval.
+If a student does not call or is a no-show, they will be considered absent without permission and subject to disciplinary action. - Scheduled dismissal and return times must be observed unless a UB staff member or Day/Evening/Night Coordinator has given prior approval.
 Guardians need to notify UB staff of changes in writing.
-Emergency changes can be made through the Day/Evening Coordinator or a fulltime UB staff member.
+Emergency changes can be made through the Day/Evening Coordinator or a full-time UB staff member.
 Contact phone numbers are listed in the front of this handbook.